FirmianaI7z9/USSAO/README.md

 EN

-- Delete the schedule "23rd Japan Informatics Olympiad's application 2 has been started" from the following pages:
+- Delete the schedule "the 23rd Japan Informatics Olympiad's application 2 has been started" from the following pages:
   - "Schedule" in mainpage(index.html)
   - schedule page(schedule.html)
   - "Schedule" in mainpage of informatics olympiad(contests/information/index.html)